Skip to main content

 The Dissertation

-Once the student’s dissertation prospectus has been vetted by the dissertation prospectus committee and approved by the department faculty, a dissertation committee will be set up.
-The chair of the prospectus committee often serves as the dissertation committee chair and the student’s primary advisor.
-The names of faculty members available for the direction of the PhD dissertation are listed in the course catalog under History of Science 300.
-The chair of the dissertation must be an eligible member of the department, as must at least one other member of the committee.
-Students in the history of science are encouraged to include junior faculty on their dissertation committees.
+Once the student’s prospectus has been approved by the department, a Dissertation Committee is formed.
+Normally, the chair of the Prospectus Committee becomes the chair of the Dissertation Committee and the student’s primary advisor.
+The chair of the Dissertation Committee must be an eligible member of the department, as must at least one other member of the committee.
+(The names of faculty members available for the direction of the PhD dissertation are listed in the course catalog under History of Science 3000.)
+Students are encouraged to include junior faculty on their committees.

 Students will make any necessary changes and submit the dissertation in its final form to the committee and to the department no later than one week prior to the “due on” date.

 The dissertation should be an original contribution to knowledge.
-It must conform to the online description, Formatting your Dissertation, on the GSAS Policies website.
+It must conform to the online description, Formatting your Dissertation, on the Harvard Griffin GSAS Policies website.

-The dissertation defense will ordinarily take place after the members of the dissertation committee have approved the dissertation.
-Although the dissertation defense is not required to receive the doctoral degree, students often find the forum useful as they further their research.
-The Graduate Program Coordinator will assist students in setting a defense date.
+The dissertation defense in History of Science ordinarily takes place after the members of the Dissertation Committee have approved the dissertation.
+The dissertation defense is not required to receive the doctoral degree, but students often find the forum useful as they further their research.
+The graduate program coordinator will assist students in setting a defense date.

 Work for the degree should be completed within a total of six years.
-Students generally have an additional year to complete the dissertation after taking the dissertation completion fellowship.
-An extension beyond the one-year limit may be considered by the department and the Dean of Admissions and Financial Aid in extraordinary circumstances.
+Normally, students take a Dissertation Completion Fellowship during the year that they complete the dissertation.
+However, in cases in which the dissertation is not completed, the Graduate School permits students to remain enrolled in the PhD program for one year following the Dissertation Completion Fellowship year.
+An extension beyond this one-year limit may be considered by the department and the Graduate School in extraordinary circumstances.

 Contact Info